-How to File a UPS Claim (+ Get a Refund) For Late Delivery
+How to Get a UPS Refund for Late Delivery

 UPS is a highly regarded shipping company, not to mention the largest in the country.
 Many businesses use it to ship their products to their customers.
 Unfortunately, even the most reputable delivery companies will occasionally have issues, causing late shipments.

-While you never want your customers to receive a package after the quoted delivery date, the UPS Guaranteed Service Refund can help soften the blow a bit.
-Any UPS ground or express packages that don’t arrive on time are completely free to you.
+While you never want your customers to receive a package after the quoted delivery date, the UPS Guaranteed Service Refund is a free money back guarantee that applies to certain services.
+If a UPS ground or express package covered by this policy doesn’t arrive by the scheduled delivery date, you may be eligible for a full refund of the shipping charges.
 However, you probably won’t be surprised to hear that UPS doesn’t automatically refund you after a late delivery.
 It’s your responsibility to file a claim with the company to request a refund.

 While filing a UPS Guaranteed Service Refund claim isn’t the easiest, fastest process, it’s necessary to get the money back that you deserve.
 By understanding how to file a claim and the necessary requirements, you can get your claim filed quickly and get the ball rolling on a UPS refund for late delivery.